This is a romantic relationship where there is a big difference in age between two lovers.

 - The Immortals controversially ends with the sixteen-year-old Daine finally winning over the thirty-year-old teacher she'd been crushing on since she was thirteen.
-It should be noted that in the context of her world, by this point Daine is considered an adult woman, and has been through more than most people twice her age (including fighting in a war).
+It should be noted that in the context of her world, by this point Daine is considered an adult woman, and has been through more than most people twice her age (including fighting in a war and several years as a self-supporting single mother to a baby dragon.
+One persistent critique about Daine is that even when introduced as a thirteen year old she acts four or five years older).
 It's still a little bit weird, though.

 - Island in the Sea of Time: Marian Alston is a captain in the Coast Guard and she is in her late thirties.
 Her love interest Swindapa is around 19 when they meet.
 They eventually get married according to their own rules since neither of their countries allows gay marriage.